Battle of Suwon Airfield: Second sortie

 Early in the afternoon, the North Korean aircraft returned in larger numbers to attack the air transports.
-A flight of eight Ilyushin Il-10s appeared in the airspace between Seoul and Inchon, attempting to ambush transport aircraft while still on the ground at the airfields.
+A flight of eight Ilyushin Il-10s appeared in the airspace between Seoul and Incheon, attempting to ambush transport aircraft while still on the ground at the airfields.
 The F-80s spotted the North Korean planes and engaged them.
 The North Korean aircraft split into two groups of four and quickly destroyed a Republic of Korea Air Force T-6 Texan parked on the tarmac at Kimpo.

 First US jet-aircraft victory

 The four F-80 aircraft were able to attack the North Koreans from a greater distance.
 With a minimal amount of maneuvering, the US aircraft rushed the North Korean formation and quickly shot four of them down; two by Lieutenant Robert E. Wayne, one by Lieutenant Robert H. Dewald, and one by Schillereff.
 These victories were the first for US Air Force jet-powered fighters in history.

 The four remaining North Korean pilots immediately retreated to the north.
-The aircraft likely staged at Pyongyang Air Base, and informed their superiors.
+The aircraft likely staged at Pyongyang Air Base and informed their superiors.
 No additional North Korean aircraft were spotted in the area for the rest of the day.
 By the end of the day the US aircraft from the three squadrons had flown 163 sorties.

 Aftermath

 The battle was the first air-to-air dogfight between the United Nations and North Korea in the war.
-The North Koreans were unsuccessful in attempting to shoot down the air transports and in the end none of the refugees in the evacuation was injured by the North Koreans.
+The North Koreans were unsuccessful in attempting to shoot down the air transports, and in the end none of the refugees in the evacuation was injured by the North Koreans.
 In all, the operation saw 2,001 people, including 1,527 US nationals, evacuated from the peninsula ahead of the wider war.

-The battle was also considered a sign of the US's arrival into the Jet age, the Il-10, which had been considered a high quality and effective conventional aircraft in World War II had been easily outmatched by the F-80 and its jet engine.
+The battle was also considered a sign of the US's arrival into the Jet Age.
+The Il-10, which had been considered a high quality and effective conventional aircraft in World War II, had been easily outmatched by the F-80 and its jet engine.
 The engagement was a rare example of an air-to-air battle at the early phase of the war, and North Korean forces became much more cautious when deploying their aircraft in battle, knowing they were easily outnumbered and outmatched by UN forces.
 For the next several months, the UN forces enjoyed air supremacy, operating their air forces in support of ground combat virtually unopposed.
 The public perception of the F-80s, which had to this point been cautious, improved with news of the victories.